liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

 - Checkpoint segment sweep shows `checkpoint_segments=1` remains fastest when memory is sufficient; segmenting helps memory control but increases backward recomputation cost and total time for the measured NPU case.
+- `torch.compile` is not a current production route on this NPU environment: the default inductor path fails before the first compiled run because `triton` is unavailable.
+The `backend=eager` control preserves output and gradients exactly, but provides no useful optimizing backend.
 - Next mainline task should be selected explicitly from the higher-risk Phase B options, or acoustic default-path optimization should pause.